justineshaw/burgerqueen/README.md

 ## Overview

-Burger builder is a web app I built to practice React, Reactjs, Hooks, Redux, React Routing, Animations, Next.js and a ton more!
+Burger Queen is a web app I built to practice React, Reactjs, Hooks, Redux, React Routing, Animations, Next.js and a ton more!

 ### Demo